Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 - A two-day trip to Cat Tien national park, where you can observe rich flora and fauna systems and learn about the park’s conservation efforts

 Examine traditional rural practices and sustainable development efforts by attending workshops facilitated by lecturers at Can Tho University and the Mekong Delta Rice Institute.
 Learn about rice farming, agricultural diversification, organic farming, husbandry, biogas, Mekong Delta water resources, the impact of climate change, and microfinance programs.
 You’ll see how Delta residents are working to reduce poverty and build farming systems, and you’ll be part of a community volunteering project, which might focus on organic farming or on installing a bio-digester.
+In the peaceful coconut palm forests and green pomelos garden in Ben Tre province you’ll learn about local efforts to diversify their cultivated vegetation with an aim toward sustainability.

 Da Lat Central Highlands